adambard/learnxinyminutes-docs/perl6.html.markdown

 # Note : as for ranges, once reified, elements aren't re-calculated.
 # That's why `@primes[^100]` will take a long time the first time you print it, then be instant

-## More on Subs !
+### More on Subs !
 # Perl 6 likes functions.
-So, in Perl 6, functions are very powerful:
+So, in Perl 6, they are very powerful:

 ## Multiple Dispatch
 # Perl 6 can decide which variant of a `sub` to call based on the type of the arguments,
-# or on arbitrary preconditions, using `where` :
+# or on arbitrary preconditions, like with a type or a `where`:

 # with types
 multi sub sayit(Int $n) { # note the `multi` keyword here